 Our story ends with a song put together by Brendan Baker, imagining Casals and Johnson performing together.

 Thanks to author Paul Elie (who led us to this idea), musician Scott Ainslie, and Billy Gibbons of ZZ Top.
 And we want to remember and celebrate the long and wonderful musical careers of blues guitarist Honeyboy Edwards and cellist Bernard Greenhouse.
-Both men continued to perform into their 90′s, and both men died this year, not long after we interviewed them for this story.
+Both men continued to perform into their 90’s, and both men died not long after we interviewed them for this story.

-“When Robert Met Pablo,” a remix by Brendan Baker – (download)
+Listen to “When Robert Met Pablo,” a remix by Brendan Baker – (download)

-Pablo Casals’ Sarabande in C
+Listen to Pablo Casals’ Sarabande in C

-Robert Johnson’s Ramblin’ On My Mind
+Listen to Robert Johnson’s Ramblin’ On My Mind